 This course is limited to no

-more than 14 students at a time in order to allow each student to teach
+more than 14 students in order to allow each student to teach a topic

 and written communication are used to learn and teach about your topic.